 The amending ordinance shall be based upon the fact sheet and staff analysis, Planning Advisory Board resolution and record of the Planning Advisory Board hearing, written comments, responses to requests for endorsements and such other reports, testimony or evidence as may be prepared or submitted pursuant to these procedures.
-An attested copy of the amending ordinance shall be certified to the governing body of every municipality in the County by the Clerk of the Board of Chosen Freeholders.
+An attested copy of the amending ordinance shall be certified to the governing body of every municipality in the County by the Clerk of the Board of County Commissioners.

 Any ordinance amending the ACWQMP shall not take effect until the subsequent adoption of such amendment by the Governor or his or her designee pursuant to N.J.A.C.
 7:15-3.4(f).

 Notwithstanding anything herein to the contrary, in accordance with N.J.A.C.
 7:15-3.4(c), (i) and (j), amendments which solely concern the following projects shall be processed only by the NJDEP pursuant to the procedures set forth in N.J.A.C.
 7:15-3.4(g):